Years Employed at Multnomah

 Where I come from

 Born in California, I came back to my family’s Oregon roots at age 10, graduating from high school in Grants Pass.
 From there I moved to Forest Grove to attend Pacific University, graduating in 1964 with a degree in Spanish and a confirmed desire to be a foreign missionary and Bible translator.
 It was at a Baptist church in Forest Grove that I met my husband, Donald Bryant, and married in 1963.
-The Lord has blessed us with three children, now with families of their own living in Virginia, Oklahoma, and Oregon.
+The Lord has blessed us with three children, now with families of their own living in North Carolina, Oklahoma, and Oregon.
 They in turn have given us ten grandchildren.

 Why I teach at Multnomah

 The same God that chose me for his Kingdom has led me in his chosen path through the years.
-When I was only seven years old, I took James 1:5 as my life verse: “If any of you lacks wisdom, he should ask God, who gives generously to all without finding fault, and it will be given to him” (NIV).
+When I was seven years old, I took James 1:5 as my life verse: “If any of you lacks wisdom, he should ask God, who gives generously to all without finding fault, and it will be given to him” (NIV).
 Decades later, I still ask for wisdom for each day.
 The promise is just as good now as it was back then.